World War I centenary

 The white feather diaries

-Our online project serialising the diaries of five young people who lived during, and opposed, World War I.
+Our online project serialising the diaries of five young people who lived during, and opposed, World War I. The next installment will be from 2 to 27 November 2015.

 The white feather diaries sheds light on the hidden stories of those whose bravery saved lives and changed British legislation leading to a wider recognition of the legitimacy of the right to refuse to kill.
 It offers insight into overlooked aspects of war: resistance to killing and the relief of suffering.